rickyriled/DE_project_2/README.md

   3. install the API through the guide in the 'requierments' section.
   4. test if the login process works in a random python script/ jupyter notebook; if you run into errors, follow the mentioned github issue post

- Docker/Kafka:
+ Docker/Kafka:<br>
-  5. set up/ install docker by following the guides in the DE zoomcamp github/ youtube lectures
+  5. set up/ install docker by following the guides in the DE zoomcamp github/ youtube lectures<br>
-  6. download the kafka yaml file from DE zoomcamp week 6, use `docker-compose up` to build the kafka image/start the container
+  6. download the kafka yaml file from DE zoomcamp week 6, use `docker-compose up` to build the kafka image/start the container<br>
-  7. confirm the kafka cluster is up by opening your browser to `localhost:9021`
+  7. confirm the kafka cluster is up by opening your browser to `localhost:9021`<br>
-  8. install the requierments in the requierments.txt file
+  8. install the requierments in the requierments.txt file<br>
 <br>

  GCS through Terraform: